This set of Mechanical Behaviour Multiple Choice Questions & Answers (MCQs) focuses on “Mechanism of Ductile Fracture”.

 a) Strain hardening

-Explanation: On increasing load, material passes elastic range.
+Explanation: On increasing load, the material passes the elastic range.
 Now it deforms plastically.
 Just after elastic range, yielding is encountered.

 11. Necking takes place after strain hardening.

 Explanation: Elastic yielding, strain hardening and necking is the right order of regions during ductile fracture.
 These all are shown on the stress-strain curve.

 12. Necking is a result of tri-axial tension.